 Bruxism

 We can prevent teeth grinding with a custom oral sleep appliance.
 The appliance is customized to cover the upper or lower teeth.
-An oral appliance protects worn teeth like a mouthguard, stopping further damage and orofacial (mouth and face) pain.
+Like a mouthguard, an oral appliance protects worn teeth, stopping further damage and orofacial (mouth and face) pain.

 Once your bruxism is under control, we can restore your affected teeth.
 Dental crowns or tooth bonding can cover chipped, weakened, and worn teeth.